nanotee/nvim-lua-guide/README.md

 #### Caveats

-Unlike options meta-accessors, you cannot specify a number for buffer/window/tabpage-scoped variables.

-Additionally, you cannot add/update/delete keys from a dictionary stored in one of these variables.
+You cannot add/update/delete keys from a dictionary stored in one of these variables.
 For example, this snippet of Vimscript code does not work as expected:

 ```vim
 let g:variable = {}